SAP-samples/partner-reference-application/Tutorials/47-Multi-Tenancy-Features-Attachments.md

                     isVersionEnabled: 'false',
                     isVirusScanEnabled: 'true',
                     skipVirusScanForLargeFile: 'false',
-                    hashAlgorithms: 'SHA-256'
+                    hashAlgorithms: 'SHA-256',
+                    repositoryParams: {
+                        paramName: 'fileExtensions',
+                        paramValue: '{type:allow, list:[pdf, jpeg, png]}'
                     }
                 }
+            }
         };
     ```
     > Note: This file serves as the SAP Document Management Service repository configuration and can be adjusted based on preference, as seen in [Internal Repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/internal-repository) on SAP Help Portal.
 To store attachments with the SAP Document Management Service, a tenant-specific repository is created when you subscribe to the SaaS application.
-It is deleted when you unsubscribe, based on the configuration in the `SDMRepositoryConfig.js` file.
+It is deleted when you unsubscribe, based on the configuration in the [`SDMRepositoryConfig.js`](../../../blob/main-multi-tenant-features/mtx/sidecar/SDMRepositoryConfig.js) file.
 Once the repository is created upon subscription, you can't update the configuration by changing the file and redeploying it.
 You need to update it using the APIs provided on [SAP Business Accelerator Hub](https://api.sap.com/api/AdminAPI/resource/Repository_Configuration).

+    > Note: Use the *fileExtensions* repository parameter to configure the supported file types.
+Files with other extensions can't be uploaded.

 4. Add the [sample catering PDF](../../../blob/main-multi-tenant-features/srv/poetryslam/sample_data/echoesOfThoughtPoetrySlamSpectacle_catering.pdf) file to the **./srv/poetryslam/sample_data/** folder.
 The PDF is used to test the upload of an attachment and includes event-specific catering options for guests.

 5. Open the [xs-security.json](../../../blob/main-multi-tenant-features/xs-security.json) file in the root and create a new *PoetrySlamDocumentManagementRoleCollection* role collection with the *SDM_User* scope, required to manage attachments.